population-research/uganda-covid/response/wber_response.md

 	of lockdown (see below).

-	In terms of urban/rural differences in coverage, we now discuss the differences in urbanization across the four regions.
+	In terms of urban/rural differences in coverage, we now discuss the differences in urbanization across the four regions in the section on Regional Variation.
 	Briefly, the Central region, home to Kampala, is the only region with any sizable urban centers; the fifth-largest center, Mbarara in the Western region had fewer than 200,000 people at the last census.